rjsadaye/Coreference-resolution/README.txt

 python gen_in_out.py <Path to folder containing concept files>

 python nn_input.py <Path to path.glove> # path to glove representation of phrases

+#For running the ensemble classifier:

+python boost_classifier.py <Path to the nn_input.txt file>